joelouthan/theologic.us/content/posts/2-praying-through-the-lords-prayer/2018-08-16-the-lords-prayer-your-will-be-done.md

 What if you said, “No.”  Will I have the wisdom and maturity to trust in you even when I don’t know why I am being protected for my own good?

 What if you said, “Wait.”
-Will I have the patience and peace, not worrying or anxious, and wait for you?
+Will I have the patience and peace, not worrying or being anxious, and wait for you?

 Now, I say, “Of course I would have the wisdom, maturity, patience, and peace to handle that situation.”
 But at this moment now, nothing troubles my heart so it easy to say that.
 But what about then?